getCUJO/QoOID/draft-ietf-ippm-qoo.md

 ### Mean Latency
 Mean latency relates to user-observable application outcomes in the sense that the mean latency must be low enough to support a good experience.
-However, it is not possible to conclude that a general application will work well based on the fact that the mean latency is good enough {{BITAG}}.
+However, it is not possible to conclude that a general application will work well if the mean latency is good enough {{BITAG}}.

 Mean latency can be composed.
-If the mean latency of links a-b and b-c is known, then the mean latency of the composition a-b-c is the sum of a-b and b-c.
+For example, if the mean latency values of links a-b and b-c are known, then the mean latency of the composition a-b-c is the sum of a-b and b-c.

 ### 99th Percentile of Latency